 Fill Up Your Tank

-Request and Expect “Me Time”
+Request and Expect “Me Time” as an introvert mom

-There’s a lot that happens in a home where the introvert mama takes time for herself.
+There’s a lot that happens in a home where the introvert mom takes time for herself.
 Not only is she more relaxed and fun to be around, but she sets the example for everyone else in the house.
-My Ayva is learning that it’s okay to request and expect “me time”.
-She understands that it’s not a reflection on her or her behavior, and that me wanting a few moments to myself isn’t a punishment for her.
-She’s learning about personal boundaries and space, and beginning to recognize that I can do more for her when I’m able to have time to breathe when I need to.

 Learn From Your Extroverted Child

 I’m also really thankful to have a daughter that is so completely opposite of me.
-She has inspired me to get out more, to be a better friend, and to try saying yes, even if I’m not so sure.
+She has inspired me to get out more.
+And also to try saying yes, even if I’m not sure.

 As much as I love to hear her sing and watch her dance and just be on, on, on, I love that when she does wind down, and the extrovert gets sleepy, I’m the one who gets to see that other side of her.
 It feels so sweet and so special, and I will go to every party, cookout, crowd filled events just for those few moments.